craigyjp/Jupiter-8-Editor-Assigner/README.md

 # Things to do

-* Add the mode buttons for solo, unison, poly1 and poly2
 * Implement the hold sections
 * Add the patch and bank buttons
 * Add the arpeggiator